2024

 • Provide your team with the necessary art supplies.

-• Ask them to share different ideas, concepts, designs, etc. that reflect their characteristics as a team, symbols that represent their roles in the company, etc.
+• Ask them to share different ideas, concepts, designs, etc., that reflect their team characteristics, symbols representing their roles in the company, etc.

 • Have them search for existing, creative coats of arms or symbols for inspiration.

-• Ask team members to work together to paint, draw, sketch, or 3D print a company coat of arms.
+• Ask team members to collaborate on painting, drawing, sketching, or 3D printing a company coat of arms.

-• Hang the coat of arms in a prominent location in the office upon completion.
+After completion, hang the coat of arms in a prominent office location.

 Benefits of team building activities

-This activity is one of many accomplishments your employees experience as a team, while also allowing them to form a stronger understanding of one another’s creative thinking or abilities.
+This activity is one of many accomplishments your employees experience as a team, and it also allows them to form a stronger understanding of one another’s creative thinking or abilities.

 7. Office Trivia

-In Office Trivia, employees take part in work-based trivia where they answer questions designed around the work they do.
+In Office Trivia, employees participate in work-based trivia by answering questions designed around their work.

 To carry out this activity:

-• You will need to develop questions based on your company, office, past company accomplishments, etc.
+• You must develop questions based on your company, office, past company accomplishments, etc.

-• The questions are simple based on observation or future milestones, such as ‘how many doormats do we have?’.
+• The questions are simple and based on observation or future milestones, such as ‘How many doormats do we have?’
 However, all questions should be designed so each participant has a fair chance of answering correctly.

-• Divide your team members into pairs, or small groups, and check to see which group answers the most trivia questions correctly.
+• Divide your team members into pairs or small groups, and check which group answers the most trivia questions correctly.

 8. Memory Wall

-The idea behind this activity is to enable team members to share a positive memory from work.
-Employees can draw, share a picture, or write about their favorite memory.
+This activity aims to enable team members to share a positive memory from work.
+Employees can draw, share pictures, or write about their favorite memories.

 To create a Memory Wall: